wri/carbon-budget/readme.md

 ### Inputs
 Well over twenty inputs are needed to run this model.
 Most are spatial, but some are tabular.
-All spatial data are converted to 10 x 10 degree raster tiles at 0.00025 x 0.00025 degree resolution (approximately 30 x 30 m at the equator).
+All spatial data are converted to 10 x 10 degree raster tiles at 0.00025 x 0.00025 degree resolution (approximately 30 x 30 m at the equator) before inclusion in the model.
 The tabular data are generally annual biomass removal (i.e. sequestration) factors (e.g., mangroves, planted forests, natural forests), which are then applied to spatial data.
 Spatial data include annual tree cover loss, biomass densities in 2000, drivers of tree cover loss, ecozones, tree cover extent in 2000, elevation, etc. Different inputs are needed for different